Hani Naguib

 Research Interests

-Smart materials: multifunctional composites, meta materials, bio-based materials; Advanced manufacturing: micro and nano fabrication, self assembly, additive manufacturing; Smart skins: sensors and actuators, soft robotics, e-textiles and wearables; Energy management materials: triboelectrics, supercapacitors, and flexible batteries.
+Programmable materials: smart materials, metamaterials, nanostructured materials, biomaterials; Advanced manufacturing: self assembly, micro and nano fabrication, additive manufacturing; Smart skins: sensors and actuators, soft robotics, e-textiles and wearables; Energy management materials: triboelectrics, supercapacitors, and flexible batteries.

 Bio

-Hani Naguib is a Professor at the University of Toronto, and director of the Toronto Institute for Advanced Manufacturing.
-His major expertise is in the area of manufacturing of programmable materials including stimuli responsive materials, meta materials, and nanostructured materials.
+Hani Naguib is a Professor at the University of Toronto, and director of the Toronto Institute for Advanced Manufacturing and the Toronto Smart Materials and Structures Group.
+His major expertise is in the area of manufacturing of programmable materials including stimuli responsive materials, meta materials, nanostructured materials, and biomaterials.
 His research group focus on the development of new synthesis, micro and nanofabrication, and additive manufacturing techniques for developing these material systems.
 Naguib is the recipient of many honours and awards such as the Canada Research Chair, the Premier’s Early Research Award of Ontario, and the faculty Early Teaching Award.
-He is a Professional Engineer in Canada, a Chartered Engineer in U.K.
+He is a Professional Engineer in Canada P. Eng, and a Chartered Engineer in U.K.

-In addition to his research, Naguib is active in teaching topics in Mechanical and Materials Engineering, he has developed both undergraduate and graduate curricula covering series of courses and labs including: Materials Science, Mechanics of Materials, Smart Materials and Structures, Macromolecular Materials, Composite Materials Soft Materials, and Advanced Manufacturing.
+Naguib has been a Visiting Professor in Polytechnique Montréal, École Nationale Supérieure de Mécanique et d’Aérotechnique ENSMA in France, University of Naples in Italy and University of Kyoto in Japan.
+In addition to his research, Naguib is active in teaching topics in Mechanical and Materials Engineering, he has developed both undergraduate and graduate curricula covering series of courses and labs including: Materials Science, Mechanics of Materials, Smart Materials and Structures, Macromolecular Materials, Composite Materials, Soft Materials, and Advanced Manufacturing.
 He has also served as the associate chair undergraduate studies and associate chair research for the department of Mechanical and Industrial Engineering at the University of Toronto.